tranvansang/dx-server/README.md

 	router
 } from 'dx-server'
-import {expressApp, expressRouter, chainExpressMiddlewares} from 'dx-server/express' import express from 'express' import morgan from 'morgan'
+import {expressApp, expressRouter, expressMiddlewares} from 'dx-server/express' import express from 'express' import morgan from 'morgan'